The purpose of the monthly menstrual cycle is to prepare for pregnancy. Menstrual cycles vary in length and intensity.

 - luteal phase

-The length of each phase can differ from woman to woman, and it can change over time.
+The length of each phase can vary and change over time.

 The menstrual phase is the first stage of the menstrual cycle.
 It’s also when you get your period.

 This phase starts when an egg from the previous cycle isn’t fertilized.
 Because pregnancy hasn’t taken place, levels of the hormones estrogen and progesterone drop.